igamenovoer/PeiDocker/docs/advanced_examples.md

 # after that, you can detach from the container by pressing `Ctrl+P` and `Ctrl+Q`
 ```

+If successful, you can access InvokeAI by visiting `http://localhost:9090` in your browser,
+or `http://localhost:9091`, `http://localhost:9092` for different InvokeAI users, they have their own data but share the same models.

 If you ssh into the container, you need to set the environment variables manually, or you can create a script to set them automatically.
 Then you can again use `run-invoke-ai-mutli-user.sh` to start InvokeAI.

 The `run-invoke-ai-mutli-user.sh` script will create a process in tmux for each user, and you can access the GUI using the ports you specified in the environment variables.
 To see InvokeAI logs, use `tmux` to attach to the corresponding session ([how to use tmux](https://tmuxcheatsheet.com/)).